 Your Android display probably isn’t that big.
-Even if you’re using a phablet-sized device, the display will be 7 inches at most.
+Even if you’re using a phablet-sized device, the display will be around seven inches at most.

 Why Connect Your Android Phone to Your TV?

-One reason might be for gaming.
-On the big screen, mobile gaming suddenly becomes a public pastime rather than a private one, and you might even stop using your game console.
+One reason is for gaming.
+On the big screen, mobile gaming suddenly becomes a public pastime rather than a private one—you might even stop using your game console.

 The possibilities are here are considerable.
-While I’ve only tested this with a handful of titles, you might find it such a good experience that you won’t want to play Android games without it.
-Connect a Bluetooth controller to your device for the best results.
+You might find it such a good experience that you won’t want to play Android games without your TV.
+Connect a controller to your device for the best results.